osv/meteor-paginate-next-prev/src/README.md

 This package will do 3 method requests for ids of current, next, previous pages (requests are delayed).
 With right index on sort field these 3 queries are very cheap.
-Next, previous ids need to test for availability navigation.
+Next, previous ids need to test for navigation availability.
 Also these cached prev,next pages used as when navigating (certainly actual data of current page will be loaded again).
 Subscription require more resources - need 1..3 subscribtion and collection will be fullfilled with extra data that may be not need on client, just remember this.
-You can presubscribe for 'next' only for example..
+You can presubscribe for 'next' only for example.

 ## SETTINGS